 The APPEA conference technical program incorporates an extensive poster series displayed in the exhibition hall.
 Enjoy your tea break whilst perusing the posters.

-The UN Climate Change Conference held in Madrid at the end of 2019 is expected to note the world is not on track to meet its emissions reduction obligations and to call for efforts to reduce emissions to be accelerated.
+The UN Climate Change Conference held in Madrid noted that the world is not on track to meet its emissions reduction obligations and called for efforts to reduce emissions to be accelerated.
 As part of this, the role of oil and gas in a low carbon future, particularly a future heading towards net zero emissions, is under question.

-This plenary session will bring together local and global experts to consider how the oil and gas industry is to survive and thrive in this cleaner energy future and what it can and is doing to reduce its carbon footprint and provide cleaner energy to Australia and the region.
+This plenary session will bring together national and global experts to consider how the oil and gas industry is to survive and thrive in this cleaner energy future and what it is doing to reduce its carbon footprint and provide cleaner energy to Australia and the region.

 Refuel with some tasty treats whilst catching up with colleagues and making new contacts in Australia’s biggest annual upstream oil & gas event.